yelu/lccrf/README.md

 This implementation features:

-* Be easy to use.
-It is an API library, thus can be embeded into your own code more easily and gracefully compared to calling a standalone binary.
 * Rich features.
-NGram, Transition, Regex(in progress), Bag-of-Words(in progress), Contextual-Free-Grammar(cfg, in progress) features are built-in.
+NGram, Transition, Regex(in progress), Dictionary(in progress), Contextual-Free-Grammar(cfg, in progress) features are built-in.
-* Extensible featurizer.
-It allows you to add any features you need freely by implementing self-defined featurizers, e.g. a featurizer checking if two consecutive tags are the same.
-It is difficult to add such kind of features by using CRF++, crfpp or crfsuite.
+* Extensible featurizers.
+By implementing self-defined featurizers, you can add any feature you need freely, e.g. a feature checking if two consecutive tags are the same.
+* API library.
+It can be embedded into your own code more easily and gracefully compared to calling a standalone binary.
 * Be easy to understand.
 It follows the theoretical derivation and uses the same mathematical symbols in [Log-Linear Models, MEMMs, and CRFs](http://www.cs.columbia.edu/~mcollins/crf.pdf) and [The Forward-Backward Algorithm](http://www.cs.columbia.edu/~mcollins/fb.pdf) by [Michael Collins](http://www.cs.columbia.edu/~mcollins/).

 ## Get Started